tousifanaam/Number-Guessing-Game/README.md

 # How to use
-- use argument "-a" for atomatic guessing with less attempts.
+- use argument "-a" for automatic guessing using binary search.
-- use argument "-t" for automatic guessing with maximum possible attempts.
+- use argument "-t" for automatic guessing using most basic way.
-- use argument "-m" to play yourself
+- use argument "-m" for manual -> to play yourself